gideonshaked/wscli/README.md

 ## Prerequisites

-To use the application, you must have at least either the JRE installed to run the .jar file.
+To run the .jar file, you must have at least the JRE installed.

 ## Usage